About UF Law

 Rankings & accreditation

 UF Law is ranked as Florida’s best law school by U.S. News & World Report.
-The most recent rankings placed UF Law as 24th among public law schools and 48th overall, up two spots over from the year before.
-It ranked UF Law’s Graduate Tax Program first among publics and tied with Georgetown for second overall, while the Environmental and Land Use Law Program was ranked seventh among publics and 16th overall.
+The most recent rankings placed UF Law as 24th among public law schools and 48th overall, up two spots from the year before.
+It ranked UF Law’s Tax Program first among publics and third overall, while the Environmental and Land Use Law Program was ranked eighth among publics and 19th overall.
 The family law program is ranked No. 5 in the nation by Law Street Media.

 UF Law’s reputational scores in U.S. News rankings remain the highest for any Florida school and among some of the highest in the country, particularly among publics.
 UF Law was ranked by its peers 18th among publics and 37th overall, and assessed by lawyers and judges 16th among publics and 40th overall.